treeverse/lakeFS/design/open/hard-delete.md

 ### Background delete job

 * Scan committed tokens
-    * For each committed object - remove all references of object
+    * For each committed object - remove reference key
     * For each staging token in committed entry - "Move staging token to deleted"
       All objects in committed staging tokens that were not actually committed are candidates for deletion, therefore we can either execute the deleted tokens logic, or create entries for these tokens under the deleted prefix (implementation detail)
-    * Remove committed key
+    * Remove `staging/committed` key
     * Delete staging area
 * Scan deleted tokens
   * For each token - remove references for all objects on staging token
-  * If it is the last reference for that object - perform hard-delete
+  * If it is the last reference for that object (list is empty after update) - perform hard-delete
+  * Delete staging area

+### Handling key override on same staging token - improvement